 With winter upon us, we hit the time of the year when the sickness bug is everywhere.
-As a parent, it’s important to know how to stop the spread of Norovirus in infants and kids.
+As a parent, it’s essential to know how to stop Norovirus spread in infants and kids.

 So, other than locking ourselves away all year, how can we prevent transmission as quickly as possible?

-In this post, we give you some helpful guidelines on how to deal with a Norovirus outbreak.
+In this post, we give you some helpful guidelines on dealing with a Norovirus outbreak.
 We talk about preventing the spread of Norovirus and how to clean your house after a stomach virus.